Primary School Homework - How to Help

 In 1st and 2nd class, twenty minutes per night, in one or two subject areas, with a little reading should be sufficient.
 In 3rd and 4th class, this goes up to forty minutes and typically, in 5th and 6th class, homework time will not exceed one hour.

 The NCCA (National Council for Curriculum and assessment) produced a really useful booklet to coincide with the introduction of the 1999 Primary School Curriculum.
-As regards homework it contains the following:

 As a parent, you have an important role to play in:

 - Looking over completed work and signing it